takitsu21/covid-19-tracker/README.md

 # Changelog

-## 0.0.3 - 2020-03-15
+## 0.0.3 - 2020-03-17

 ### Added

 - New command : `c!<r | region> <STATE/PROVINCE | all> in <COUNTRY>`,
-  now you can get stats from state/province in available countries.
+  now you can get stats from state/province in supported countries (**China, Canada, United States, Australia, Cruise Ship**).
 - New field in `c!help` for `c!<r | region>` command.
 - [Patreon] field added in `c!about`.
 - World Health Organization (WHO) source in `c!source`.
+- Different formatting on mobile and desktop

 ### Fixed